nlnlznlx/data-engineering-zoomcamp-2025/notes/2_data_ingestion.md

 * The **scheduler** handles both triggering scheduled workflows as well as submitting _tasks_ to the executor to run (monitors all tasks and tags and then triggers the task instances once their dependencies are complete).
 The scheduler is the main "core" of Airflow.
 * The **executor** handles running tasks.
 In a default installation, the executor runs everything inside the scheduler but most production-suitable executors push task execution out to _workers_.
 * A **worker** simply executes tasks given by the scheduler.
 * A **webserver** which seves as the GUI (Graphical user interface) to inspect trigger and debug the behavior of tags and tasks.
-It is available on localhost 8080.
+It is available at http://localhost:8080.
 * A **DAG directory**; a folder with _DAG files_ which is read by the scheduler and the executor (and by extension, by any worker the executor might have - If your Airflow instance is configured to use a distributed setup e.g. _CeleryExecutor_ or _KubernetesExecutor_, workers are the entities that execute individual tasks)
 * A **metadata database** (Postgres) used by the scheduler, the executor and the web server to store the state of the environment.
 The backend of Airflow.
 * Additional components (not shown in the diagram):
   * `redis`: a _message broker_ that forwards messages from the scheduler to workers.
-  * `flower`: app for monitoring the environment, available at port `5555` by default.
+  * `flower`: app for monitoring the environment, available at http://localhost:5555 by default.
   * `airflow-init`: initialization service which we will customize for our needs. (initializes the configuration such as backend, user credentials, environment variables etc)

 Airflow will create a folder structure when running:
-* `./dags` - `DAG_FOLDER` for DAG files
+* `./dags` - `DAG_FOLDER` for DAG files (use `./dags_local` for the local ingestion DAG)
 * `./logs` - contains logs from task execution and scheduler.
 * `./plugins` - for custom plugins

 Additional definitions:
 * ***DAG***: Directed acyclic graph, specifies the dependencies between a set of tasks with explicit execution order, and has a beginning as well as an end.
 (Hence, “acyclic”).

   A _DAG's Structure_ is as follows:
   * DAG Definition: refers to the core structure of a workflow.
 It is written in Python and defines the following:
     - What tasks are part of the workflow.
     - When and how often the workflow should run.
     - Any global configurations for the workflow.
   * Tasks (eg. Operators)
   * Task Dependencies (control flow: `>>` or `<<` )
-* ***Task***: a defined unit of work.
+* ***Task***: a defined unit of work (aka, operators in Airflow).
 The Tasks themselves describe what to do, be it fetching data, running analysis, triggering other systems, or more.
 Common Types of tasks are:
   * ***Operators*** (used in this workshop) are predefined tasks.
 They're the most common.
 They define what kind of work the task will do, such as:
     - Running Python code.
     - Executing SQL queries.